 Regulations Against Asbestos

 Since asbestos is classified as a carcinogen, government organizations like the EPA have worked towards protecting the public from asbestos exposure.
 Several laws have been passed to hold the owners, managers, and companies responsible for properly assessing and removing asbestos from their structures.
-Therefore, if you’ve been exposed to asbestos while on the job, at home, or other old structures, the individual or organization in charge can be held liable for any illness you develop because of it.
+Therefore, if you’ve been exposed to asbestos while on the job, at home, or in other old structures, the individual or organization in charge can be liable for any illness you develop.
 In addition to taking responsibility, organizations may be responsible for the costs of your treatment.

 Mesothelioma makes many people too sick to work.
 Call us for help finding other compensation options.

-The most recent set of national regulations against asbestos is called the National Emissions Standards for Hazardous Air Pollutants (NESHAP).
-Hazardous air pollutants (HAPs) are toxins that are known or suspected to encourage the development of cancer or other significant health effects.
-The NESHAP focuses on monitoring compliance to regulations, which include proper asbestos removal and notification to the appropriate parties if any demolition, construction, or renovation takes place in an asbestos structure.
+The most recent national regulations against asbestos are the National Emissions Standards for Hazardous Air Pollutants (NESHAP).
+Hazardous air pollutants (HAPs) are toxins known or suspected to encourage the development of cancer or other significant health effects.
+The NESHAP focuses on monitoring compliance to regulations, including proper asbestos removal and notification to the appropriate parties if any demolition, construction, or renovation occurs in an asbestos structure.